If you're getting ready to have weight loss surgery, you're probably looking ahead to the results.

 Weight loss surgery changes how your body handles food.
 It becomes harder to absorb certain nutrients, including:

 You don't have to fall short on those nutrients.
-Ask your doctor if you need to take supplements.
+Focus on choosing the most nutritious foods.
+If you need advice on which foods to eat, check in with your doctor or a dietitian.
+Also ask your doctor if you need to take supplements.

 Lifestyle Changes After Weight Loss Surgery